Career Definition for a Public Welfare Social Worker

 Those interested in more quickly entering a career in social and human services might consider this occupation.
 Social and human service assistants are supervised by psychologists and social workers, where they can help others seek benefits and support to more easily make it through tough times.

 High school graduates will have the best job prospects in this field with related work experience and courses or degrees in relevant fields.
-These assistants could expect faster than average employment growth of 11% from 2014-2024, and these positions offered an annual median salary of $30,830 in 2015.
+These assistants could expect much faster than average employment growth of 16% from 2016-2026, and these positions offered an annual median salary of $33,120 in 2017.